Udayagiri and Khandagiri caves

 These caves are situated on two adjacent hills, Udayagiri and Khandagiri, which was also known Kumari Parvat in ancient time.
 There are 18 caves on Udayagiri Hill while 15 found on Khandagiri hill.
 Hathi Gumpha, Ganesh Gumpha and Rani Gumpha are most important among all of the caves.
 As these caves are on high elevation, exploring these cave also provide you a bird view of Bhubaneswar city.
 There is a Jain temple on the top of Khandagiri hill.

-There is a little entry fee of 15/- rupee for Indians and 10 dollar for foreign visitor.
+There is a little entry charge for Udaygiri and Khandagiri cave of Rupees 10/- for Indians and 10 dollar for foreign visitor.
 Site remains open from Sunrise to Sunset.

 Important caves of Udaygiri Hill